bolt/docs/docs/contenttypes/taxonomies.md

 {% endfor %}
 {% endif %}
 ```
-In your taxonomy.yaml file where you have defined your different taxonomies, you can decide which file should be used to display your records for a specific taxonomy (categories for example) if you do not want to stick to the default which is the `listing_template: listing.twig` in `config/bolt/config.yaml`.
-You can define this under your taxonomy let's say categories here
+In your `taxonomy.yaml` file, where you have defined your different taxonomies, you can decide which file should be used to display your records for a specific taxonomy (categories for example) if you do not want to stick to the default (which is `listing_template: listing.twig` in `config/bolt/config.yaml`).
+You can define this under your taxonomy like this:

 ```
 categories:
   name: Categories